 Strong networking can eventually lead you to switch jobs and achieve better leadership roles.

 3. Internship & Part-time Jobs

-An individual while gaining a professional degree must also look for working with professional organisations for early access in the corporate world.
+An individual, while gaining a professional degree, must also look for work with professional organisations for early access to the corporate world.

 An individual can learn and observe a lot from one’s superiors and co-workers.

 This would help him to understand the various nuances and skills pre-required before starting a career as a professional.